-During a global event, we’re all making adjustments and looking for ways to cope.
+As we face the prospect of more time in lockdown, many of us find ourselves making more adjustments and looking for new ways to cope.
 As a parent, you know that your children are still relying on you for support.
 You want to give them everything they need, but it isn’t always easy – especially when you’re dealing with your own worries.

-But, with lots of uncertainty and new information coming out every day, you might want to protect them from knowing too much.
+With so much uncertainty and so many new developments, you might want to protect them from knowing too much.
 It’s natural to want to protect your children but shielding them from difficult news can actually be worse for them than just answering their questions.
 It’s usually best just to tell the truth.

 Generally, if your child is ready to ask a question, they are ready to hear the answer.
 You don’t have to tell them everything – keep their age in mind, and only tell them as much as is necessary to answer their question.
 They can always ask a follow-up question if they want to know more.

 If you don’t know something, say so.
-There’s lots we’re not sure about at the moment and it’s better to be honest.
+There’s still a lot we’re not sure about and it’s better to be honest.
 If there’s something you’re not comfortable answering, you could try asking your child why they’ve asked that particular question.
 You could also ask them what they already know, as this can help you understand where they’re coming from.

 Children are reassured by the information they get from their parents, and it’s helpful for them to know they can rely on you .
 When they feel informed about what’s going on, they can get on with being kids again.